hligaty/haibaracp-spring-boot-starter/README.md

 ### execute

-`execute(SftpCallback action)` is used to customize SFTP operations,  such as viewing the SFTP default directory (for other uses of  ChannelSftp, please refer to the API of jsch):
+`execute(SftpCallback action)` is used to perform custom SFTP operations,  such as viewing the SFTP default directory (for other uses of  ChannelSftp, please refer to the API of jsch):

 ```java
 String dir = sftpTemplate.execute(ChannelSftp::pwd);